COALITION TO ABOLISH THE FUR TRADE

 Once a concern has been raised, the Report Team conducts a prompt and thorough investigation to determine facts, potentially enlisting assistance from impartial third-party investigators or sexual misconduct response professionals.

 Confidentiality serves in the investigative process to preserve the integrity of the investigation while it is ongoing, to ensure fairness to all involved, and to protect the privacy of community members who have brought complaints or are accused of misconduct.
 Nothing in this Policy is to be construed as a guarantee of absolute confidentiality.
-Disclosure of information learned through the complaint process and the investigation will be limited to disclosures that are necessary for CAFT to fulfill its effort to investigate and take prompt action to end harassment.
+Disclosure of information learned through the complaint process and the investigation will be limited to disclosures that are necessary for CAFT to fulfill its duties under this Policy.
+However, no disclosures external to CAFT personnel will be made after a case has been adjudicated and remedial action is complete.

-In the event that a member of the Report Team is a complainant or accused party in a complaint, that member shall not participate in the duties of that body as outlined above with respect to that complaint.
-Official CAFT personnel facing credible allegations of sexual misconduct shall take leave from all official duties and events pending investigation and adjudication by CAFT as outlined in this Policy.
+In the event that a member of the Report Team is a complainant or accused party in a complaint that member shall not participate in the duties of that body as outlined above with respect to that complaint.
+The same is true if a member believes that they cannot maintain impartiality in a complaint (for any reason), or is believed to be so unable by a majority of all official CAFT personnel.
+Official CAFT personnel facing credible allegations of sexual misconduct may be required to take leave from official duties and events pending investigation and adjudication by CAFT, as outlined in this Policy.

 This Policy is intended to encourage community members to come forward with their concerns without fear of retaliation.
-It is against CAFT policy for any community member to retaliate against another for their participation in the complaint process.
+It is against CAFT policy for CAFT personnel and volunteers to retaliate against another person for their participation in the complaint process.

 Retaliation is when someone penalizes another person for any of the following:

-- Reporting what they believe in good faith to be harassment and/or a violation of this Policy;
+- Reporting what they believe in good faith to be a possible violation of this Policy;

-- Expressing an intent to report what they believe in good faith to be harassment and/or a violation of this Policy;
+- Expressing an intent to report what they believe in good faith to be a possible violation of this Policy;

-- Assisting another community member in an effort to report harassment and/or a violation of this Policy; or
+- Assisting another community member in an effort to report a possible violation of this Policy; or

 - Participating in any investigation under this Policy.

-Retaliating against a community member who made a complaint or otherwise participates in the investigation process is grounds for corrective action, up to and including removal.
+Retaliation by CAFT personnel and/or volunteers against a community member who has made a complaint or otherwise participated in the investigation process is grounds for corrective action, up to and including removal.

 If you have questions about this Policy, please email firstname.lastname@example.org.